pump-io/pump.io/DOCKER.md

 # Dockerfile for pump.io

-This Dockerfile is based on Alpine Linux 3.5 and node 6.9.
-It build pump.io from the Git repository.
+This Dockerfile is based on Alpine Linux 3.5 and Node 6.9.
+It builds pump.io from the Git repository.

 ## Building